Arctic Fox

 Habits and Lifestyle

 Arctic foxes are diurnal animals.
 They live in a family consisting of one adult male, the young, and two vixens - one a non-breeding female born the year before that helps look after the next litter.
-Arctic foxes live in dens which they make far beneath the surface of the ground.
+Arctic foxes live in dens that they make far beneath the surface of the ground.
 Their dens have a number of entrances and have been lived in by generations of foxes for centuries.
 Arctic foxes survive harsh winters and food scarcity by either hoarding food or storing body fat.
 To locate prey during winter, the fox uses its sense of smell and hearing to find animals moving through tunnels underneath the snow.
 Arctic foxes are nomadic animals.
 During the winter, 95.5% of Arctic foxes utilize commuting trips, which remain within the fox's home range.
 Commuting trips in Arctic foxes last less than 3 days and occur between 0-2.9 times a month.

 Seasonal behavior